 are only lightly obscured as far as that creature is concerned.
 However, the creature can’t discern color in Darkness

-Characters who don’t eat or drink suffer the effects of Exhaustion
+who don’t eat or drink suffer the Effects

 caused by lack of food or water can’t be removed until the character eats and drinks the full required amount.